Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

 where $\sigma_Y^2(d)$ is the asymptotic variance given any $d(\cdot)$. {Next, we introduce the calibrated value estimator.
-Based on assumption (A4) and $X_E\sim X_U $, we can establish the following lemma.}
+By assumption (A4) and $X_P\sim X_U $, we establish the following lemma.}

-{\begin{lemma} Under assumptions (A1) - (A4) and $X_E\sim X_U $, we have
+{\begin{lemma} Under assumptions (A1) - (A4) and $X_P\sim X_U $, we have

-\end{lemma} The detailed proof of Lemma \ref{lem_cio} is provided in the appendix.
-Based on Lemma \ref{lem_cio}, the value functions for the intermediate potential outcomes under $d(\cdot)$ in the two samples are the same, that is,

-where $W_E(d)$, $W_U(d)$, $W(d)$ are $s\times 1$ value vectors when $s>1$.
-This motivates us to derive the calibrated value estimator by projecting the value estimator of the outcome of interest in the primary sample on the differences of the value estimators of intermediate outcomes in the two samples.} Following assumption (A4), we define the conditional mean of intermediate outcomes as $\theta(x,a) \equiv \Mean(M_E|X_E=x, A_E=a)=\Mean(M_U|X_U=x,A_U=a)$, which is a $s\times 1$ vector.
-Then, we have the DR value estimators for intermediate outcomes in two samples as
+\end{lemma} The detailed proof of Lemma \ref{lem_cio} is provided in the Appendix.
+Based on Lemma \ref{lem_cio}, the value functions for the intermediate potential outcomes under $d(\cdot)$ in the two samples are the same, that is, $W_P(d)=\Mean \{M_P^*(d)\}=\Mean \{M_U^*(d)\}= W_U(d)\equiv W(d),$ where $W_P(d)$, $W_U(d)$, $W(d)$ are $s\times 1$ value vectors when $s>1$.
+This motivates us to derive the calibrated value estimator by projecting the value estimator of the outcome of interest in the primary sample on the differences of the value estimators of intermediate outcomes in the two samples.} Following assumption (A4), we define the conditional mean of intermediate outcomes as $\theta(x,a) \equiv \Mean(M_P\mid X_P=x, A_P=a)=\Mean(M_U\mid X_U=x,A_U=a)$, which is a $s\times 1$ vector.
+Then, we the DR value estimators for intermediate outcomes in two samples is

-where $\widehat{W}_{E}(d)$ and $\widehat{W}_{U}(d)$ are $s\times 1$ vectors, $\widehat{\pi}_U $ is the estimator of the propensity score in the auxiliary sample, and $\widehat{\theta}(x,a)$ is the estimated conditional mean function for $\theta(x,a)$ based on two samples combined under assumption (A4).
+where $\widehat{W}_{P}(d)$ and $\widehat{W}_{U}(d)$ are $s\times 1$ vectors, $\widehat{\pi}_U $ is the estimator of the propensity score in the auxiliary sample, and $\widehat{\theta}(x,a)$ is the estimated conditional mean function for $\theta(x,a)$ based on two samples combined under assumption (A4).
 Similarly, we have

-where $\boldsymbol{0}_{s}$ is the $s$-dimensional zero vector, $\Sigma_E$ and $\Sigma_U$ are $s\times s$ matrices presenting the asymptotic covariance matrices for two samples, and $ N_s(\cdot,\cdot)$ is the $s$-dimensional multivariate normal distribution. {Note that by Lemma \ref{lem_cio}, both $\widehat{W}_{E}(d)$ and $\widehat{W}_{U}(d)$ converge to the same value function $W(d) $.} The following lemma establishes the asymptotic distribution of the differences of the value estimators of intermediate outcomes in the two samples, under some technical conditions (A6) and (A7) detailed in Section \ref{sec:thms}. \begin{lemma} Assume conditions (A1)-(A6) and (A7. i, ii, and iii) hold.
-Under $X_E\sim X_U $, we have
+where $\boldsymbol{0}_{s}$ is the $s$-dimensional zero vector, $\Sigma_P$ and $\Sigma_U$ are $s\times s$ matrices presenting the asymptotic covariance matrices for two samples, and $ N_s(\cdot,\cdot)$ is the $s$-dimensional multivariate normal distribution. {According to Lemma \ref{lem_cio}, both $\widehat{W}_{P}(d)$ and $\widehat{W}_{U}(d)$ converge to the same value function $W(d) $.} The following lemma establishes the asymptotic distribution of the differences of the value estimators of intermediate outcomes in the two samples, under some technical conditions (A6) and (A7) detailed in Section \ref{sec:thms}. \begin{lemma} Under conditions (A1)-(A6), (A7. i, ii, and iii), and $X_P\sim X_U $, we have